Graphite-Tattle/Tattle/README.md

 * Create a logs folder which is writable by your webserver user

 * Setup cronjob to to run processor.php.
-This file can be run either as a cli or through the web server. (cli maybe required depending on your plugins and their required permissions)
+This script can be theoricaly run either as a cli or through the web server.
+Even though cli maybe required depending on your plugins and their required permissions, it has been reported to be easier to configure through the web server, e.g. with such a crontab entry:
+    ```
+    * * * * * curl 127.0.0.1/Graphite-Tattle/processor.php
+    ```

 * Register via the web interface.
 (The first user registered is the admin currently prior to us implementing any roles, and other permissions)